Looking for some dryland equipment for swim-specific training? Here are my favorite dryland tools that swimmers can use to train at home.

 Medicine balls are a great multi-purpose tool for explosiveness and strength.
 The ways you can use them are almost endless.

-You can use it as a way to make your Russian twists—one of my all-time favorite core exercises for swimmers—more challenging.
 You can roll them from hand to hand when doing off-set push-ups.
 And in terms of raw explosiveness, using medicine balls to perform wall throws and single and double-arm slams keep you sharp and fast.

 The only problem with most medicine balls is that throwing them into the floor, or into a brick wall, tends to crack the outer shell.
 I have split more than my fair share of medicine balls over the years, and the TRX Slam Ball is one of the few that can take a thorough slamming and not spill open like a can of beans.

-The tread on the surface of slam balls mean that you won’t lose grip of the ball, no matter how sweaty you get.
+The tread on the surface of slam balls means that you won’t lose grip of the ball, no matter how sweaty you get.
 The TRX Slam Ball comes in a ton of sizes, from 6 pounds all the way up to 50 pounds.

 Make sure you are good to go with exercise.
 As with any weight training or aerobic training, make sure you are physically cleared.
 Check with your doctor and coach before undertaking any exercise program.